OperatingOpenShift/le-operator/README.md

 It's currently not considered production-ready and is only built to show-case how simple it is to implement such an operator with [Operator SDK](https://sdk.operatorframework.io/) and [lego](https://github.com/go-acme/lego).

+However, it seems to do its job so feel free to use and improve it!

+Currently, the only supported challenge is [HTTP-01](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) which means your cluster needs to be reachable from the internet.

 # Usage

 Install to your cluster by running `make docker-build docker-push deploy IMG=your/docker-repository`, where you specify the image registry to push to with the `IMG` variable.